 Faculty governance at PLU empowers faculty, subject to the approval of the Board of Regents, in the area of educational policy.
 Faculty also have the right to make recommendations and advise the administration with respect to other areas of university life.
-There are four key features to PLU’s system of faculty governance: the Faculty Constitution and Bylaws, the Faculty Assembly, the faculty committee system, and the faculty officers.
+There are four key features to PLU’s system of faculty governance: the Faculty Constitution and Bylaws, the Faculty Assembly, the faculty committee system, and the faculty committee rosters/officers.
 The Faculty Constitution and Bylaws can be found in the Faculty Handbook.

 Key faculty policies and legislation include the following:

 - Student-Faculty Research & Creative Projects Strategic Plans

 Under the Faculty Constitution, the Faculty Assembly is the governing body of the faculty.
 It meets at least once a month during the fall and spring semesters.

 4:00 – 6:00 p.m. in Leraas Lecture Hall, Rieke Science Center